md-zaman/docker-learning/Mosh/Readme.md.txt

 2. We we type 'useradd' in the command line, we get to see all the options available.
 These are flags:
     -S
-    - creates a system user
+    - creates a 'system' user
     -G
     - creates/sets up the primary group of the user